 We believe the Bible is the inspired, inerrant Word of God (I Peter 1:19-21).
 It is the final authority for faith and life (II Timothy 3:15-17).
 The sixty-six books of the Old and New Testament are the complete and divine revelation of God to Man.
 The Bible was inspired in the originals, and that inspiration has been preserved throughout the centuries through faithful copying and diligent translation.
 We use the King James (Authorized) Version exclusively both in public and private, as it is superior to all other English versions due to its scholarship, the formal equivalence by which it was translated, and the texts from which it was derived.
 We firmly believe that we read from God's perfect, inspired, preserved Word for English-speaking people today when we open our KJV Bible.

 We believe that there is only one true living God, existing in three persons: God the Father, God the Son, and God the Holy Spirit (Matthew 28:19).
 Each is equal in deity, but unique in work.

 We believe that Jesus Christ, the eternal Son of God, became man, without ceasing to be God.
 He was born of the virgin Mary (Matthew 1:18-25) and lived on earth to reveal God and redeem sinful men (Luke 19:10).
-He accomplished our redemption through His death on the cross, then rose from the dead (I Corinthians 15:3-4).
+He accomplished our redemption through His death and blood sacrifice on the cross, then rose from the dead (I Corinthians 15:3-4).
 He ascended to Heaven and is now at the right hand of God acting as intercessor and advocate for His children (Hebrews 7:25, 10:12).

 We believe that the Holy Spirit is a person who convicts the world of sin, of righteousness, and of judgment (John 16:7-8).
 He regenerates, then indwells every believer (Titus 3:5; Ephesians 1:13).
 His work is to teach and equip every believer (John 14:26).
 We believe that the sign gifts of the Holy Spirit, such as speaking in tongues and the gift of healing, were temporary (I Corinthians 13:8-11).